Issue Brief: America Needs a Paradigm Shift in

 July 2024

-The National Association of State Energy Officials, supported by CEPC and the ClimateWorks Foundation, published a report demonstrating how state and territory energy offices are well-positioned to lead cross-agency colalboration that helps deploy energy-efficient heating, ventilation, and air-conditioning solutions to low-income households and communities in need.
+The National Association of State Energy Officials (NASEO), supported by CEPC and the ClimateWorks Foundation, published a report demonstrating how state and territory energy offices are well-positioned to lead cross-agency collaboration that helps deploy energy-efficient heating, ventilation, and air-conditioning solutions to low-income households and communities in need.
 The report is focused on technology solutions that enable households to cool affordably and comfortably as extreme heat events become more prevalent, and includes a detailed appendix with examples from state energy offices across the country that offer comprehensive program portfolios to tackle extreme heat and deploy advanced household cooling technologies.

 Crisis in Energy Affordability: